Social science changemakers

 By Johanne Albert-Cardinal and Kelly Haggart

-The real test of a great education is whether graduates go on to have meaningful careers and satisfying lives, says Victoria Barham, new vice-dean of undergraduate studies at uOttawa’s Faculty of Social Sciences.
+The real test of a great education is whether graduates go on to have meaningful careers and satisfying lives, says Vicky Barham, new vice-dean of undergraduate studies at uOttawa’s Faculty of Social Sciences.

 “One of the faculty’s strengths is equipping students for lives well lived,” said Barham, a long-time professor of economics who also serves on the University’s Board of Governors.